eraybasar/pesdk-docs/_guides/android/v5/introduction/configuration.md

 ![Editor Tools]({{ site.baseurl }}/assets/images/guides/{{page.platform}}/{{page.version}}/imgly_editor_tools.png){: width="360px"}

 In order to change the tools or rearrange them, use the `setTools()` method of the `ImgLyConfig` object.
-Before this you can use the `getTools()` method to get an `ArrayList` containing the default tools.
+Before this, you can use the `getTools()` method to get an `ArrayList` containing the default tools.
 You can use the `clear()` method to clear the list and refill it with your selection of tools in the preferred order or update it directly.
 You can also add custom tools by extending the `AbstractEditorTool` class.

 A single `EditorTool` object takes two parameters: